zysensmile/zysensmile.github.io/_pages/about.md

 Prior to that, I obtained my Ph.D. degree in the School of Computer Science and Engineering at Sun Yat-sen University, advised by [Prof. Liang Lin](http://www.linliang.net/) in [HCP-I2 Lab](https://www.sysu-hcp.net/home/).
 I also possess a wealth of experience in the corporate world.
 Concretely, I have ever interned at [Huawei](https://www.huawei.com/cn/?ic_medium=direct&ic_source=surlent), worked at [Tencent](https://www.tencent.com/en-us/), and served as a senior technical consultant at [SenseTime](https://www.sensetime.com/en).

----
-permalink: /
-title: "News :rocket::rocket::rocket:"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 <font size="5">News :rocket::rocket::rocket:</font>
 * [Sep, 2024] :sunflower: One paper "HiCore" is accepted by EMNLP'24.